Axelrod-Python/Axelrod/docs/tutorials/getting_started/visualising_results.rst

 Visualising the results of the tournament
 -----------------------------------------

-As shown in `Getting_started`_ let us create a tournament, but this time we will include a strategy that acts randomly::
+As shown in :ref:`getting-started` let us create a tournament, but this time we will include a strategy that acts randomly::

     >>> import axelrod as axl